yanjost/paastis/README.md

 ### Why

-Paastis helps development teams or workers that build and manage many PaaS applications with few usage (ex: demo, ephemeral or in-progress apps) to optimize their resource consumption.
+Paastis helps development teams or workers that build and manage many PaaS applications with little usage (ex: demo, ephemeral or in-progress apps) to optimize their resource consumption.

 ### How

 Paastis automatically scales down (to-zero) and up (to-x) PaaS applications according to their idle time.

-Rather than running apps with no trafic unnecessarily, Paastis automatically stops it after an optimized delay (configurable, for all apps or by app or group of apps).
+Rather than running apps with no traffic unnecessarily, Paastis automatically stops it after an optimized delay (configurable, for all apps or by app or group of apps).

 If an app is requested, whether it is active or not, then Paastis acts as a proxy and forwards the request with all its attributes (headers, query and/or body params) to the upstream PaaS application (after eventually waking it up).